jroman00/WarGame/README.md

 docker-run exec war-game bash
 ```

-Or connect to a new instance:
+To run a new instance:

 ```bash
 docker-run run --rm war-game bash